How to get from Amman to Petra in Jordan

 This option is for those with an interest in history and nature.
 The kings highway will take a bit more time and money than the Desert highway, but the effort it takes is more than worth it.
 Interesting stops along the way include the mosaic town of Madaba, Kerak castle, The Wadi Dana Nature reserve and Shobak castle.

 As an independent budget traveller, there are not many places where I would recommend a taxi or car rental over public transportation.
 I find public transport one of the best ways to meet local people and see a country.
 However, the Kings highway really has so much to offer that it is best done by your own transport.
+The costs of hiring a taxi with driver are still reasonable in Jordan and very well worth the cost.

 Public transport on the Kings highway